openshift/enhancements/enhancements/single-node/single-node-openshift-with-workers.md

 type IngressStatus struct {
     // ... existing fields omitted

-	// defaultRouterPlacement is set by the installer and lets it control which
+	// defaultPlacement is set by the installer and lets it control which
 	// nodes will host the ingress router pods by default, the options being
 	// control-plane nodes or worker nodes.
 	//